 Graphic design plays a massive part of your branding, it gives you the flexibility to create something super minimalistic to something that is full on complex sci-fi.
 Depending on your booth design, you may have huge empty walls which will need some sort of artwork to capture the attention of the crowd and the best way appear professional is to integrate the artwork so that it seamlessly works with the structure of the booth.
 You could go as far as making artwork that flows from the flooring to the walls to the ceiling, and to get this right it, design agencies would have the experience and knowledge to guide you in the right direction.

 Marketing materials are usually in the form of brochures, promotional products, and any type of print outs – having attractive looking designs will increase audience engagement and brand awareness.
 These are things that you can give to you visitors as they enter the stand and express their interest in your product/service.
-If your marketing material is boring it will serve no purpose and most likely would just be thrown away, therefore a well-designed marketing material would be much more effective in promoting the key features and it can keep some customers occupied while they wait for you – make sure the information you put on these are relevant to the type of audience you are expecting to visit the event.
+If your marketing material is boring it will serve no purpose and most likely would just be thrown away, therefore a well-designed marketing material would be much more effective in promoting the key features and it can keep some customers occupied while they wait for you.

 Audio visual are items such as TV’s, touchscreens, LED video walls, iPads, laptops, speakers, projectors etc. To make these easy for exhibitors, AV companies will offer these as hired and they will look after the delivery of the items to your booth and collection after the event.
 It is recommended that if you are using touchscreens or more complex AV equipment, you should also include technical support if any issues arise during the event.
 If suddenly part of your AV equipment stops working, it creates a negative impression for you because it would look like you as the exhibitor are unprepared and unprofessional which may differ some customers from approaching your stand.